My life is gloriously uneventful unless I decide to make it otherwise.

 Millions of people around the world would see the opportunity to think about adventure as a pastime to be a luxury, and they'd be right.

 That said, there are so many people in my position who haven't turned their luck into fortune.
 If I have an audience, it's them.
 Anyone who is held back by their mind, by fear, by expectation.
-Listen; if you're blessed with at the freedom of movement and the richness of choice that comes with being middle-class, then you have little to complain about.
-You're so much closer than many to living your way, and the sooner you do it the more useful you'll become, the less waste you'll create and the more energy you can put into other people.
+Listen; if you're blessed with the freedom of movement and the richness of choice that comes with being middle-class, then you have little to complain about.
+You're so much closer than many to being able to live your way, and the sooner you do it the more useful you'll become, the less waste you'll create and the more energy you can put into other people.
 This is how we should be spending our time, I think.

 So where did my story begin?
 I haven't recovered from a life-threatening illness, nor been born into wealth.
 I simply took an opportunity to improve myself.
 My life is gloriously uneventful unless I decide to make it otherwise.
 I don't expect to win the lottery, but I live (if not spend!) like my numbers came up.
 I love to wake up wild, and I travel not to break records or be the best, I’m just a curious chap working out how to happily explore the world without spending a huge about of money.

 As a teenager I was an unhappy, friendless soul.
 Off the football field I struggled to relate to anyone and didn't know what everyone my age was talking about, because when you're young you don't have much experience to draw on.
 This translated into my first incentive to travel; I guess I wanted to become more interesting, even to myself.